-I expected system sale market conditions to continue to be somewhat challenging for our Group in 2015 and for our managed service contract portfolio to deliver significant growth.
-This proved not to be the case this year, as both Unfiedcomms and GlobeOSS businesses recorded a lower managed service contract revenues, due to the underperformance of certain managed service contracts coupled with the adverse effect of unfavourable foreign exchange translation on contract revenues.
+I expected system sale market conditions to continue to be somewhat challenging for our Group in 2016 and for our managed service contract portfolio to deliver significant growth.
+This proved not to be the case this year as GlobeOSS managed to secured an increase in both system sale contract and managed service contract in spite of the competitive operating environment.
+Several hard-fought and won system sale contract opportunities during the year resulted in the substantial revenue growth achieved by this business segment this year.
+However, this improvement in revenue performance came at the expense of thinning margins.
+Unifiedcomms meanwhile recorded lower managed service contract revenues, due to the underperformance of certain managed service contracts and continued delays with new contract opportunities.

-Although the improved gross profit margin on system sale revenues of GlobeOSS and Unifiedcomms in 2015 had effectively counteracted the slower than desired growth of our Group's managed service contract portfolio, I do not expect this to be a trend that can readily be extended in the years ahead.
-Significant uncertainty and hence lumpiness is still to be expected in the contribution of system sale contracts.
+Although the growth in system sale business of GlobeOSS in 2016 had effectively counteracted the slower than desired growth of our Group's managed service contract portfolio, significant uncertainty and hence lumpiness is still to be expected in the contribution of system sale contracts to our Group's future results.
 The need for our Group to continue to strengthen our managed service contract portfolio as the platform for delivering steady, if not rapid yet sustainable future growth remains.

-Apart from the contribution of existing long-standing managed service contracts, the bulk of the revenues that are expected to be realized by our Unifiedcomms business in 2016 is expected to continue to be system sale contracts driven by new solution implementation for new and existing customers, as well as solution enhancement, system upgrade and system capacity expansion activities of existing customers within the SEA and MEA region.
+Apart from the contribution of existing long-standing managed service contracts, the bulk of the system sale revenues that are expected to be realised by our businesses in 2017 are expected to be driven by new solution implementation for new and existing customers, as well as solution enhancement, system upgrade and system capacity expansion activities of existing customers within the SEA and MEA region.
 The SEA and SA regions are meanwhile expected to drive managed service contract revenue growth.

-Our Group's managed service contract portfolio remains the focus for growth in 2016.
-Group and business-segment level management will need to continue to find means to better manage execution risk in respect of our strategies and tactics to grow.
+Our Group's managed service contract portfolio continues to have emphasis in our Group's 2017 business plan.
+Group and business-segment level management will continue to work on means to better manage execution risk in respect of our strategies and tactics to grow.
 This includes maintaining if not growing the more mature managed service contracts in our portfolio and to more quickly translate secured contracts into substantial sources of recurrent revenue for our Group.

 Investing in Growth

-Pursuing the opportunities relating to internet-delivered application services such as marketplaces and those that address enterprise problems as well as digital and mobile media, will continue to involve a combination of organic and growth-by-acquisition or strategic investment initiatives.
+Our pursuit in 2017 of opportunities relating to internetdelivered application services including marketplaces and those that address enterprise problems as well as ones that fall under the category of digital and mobile media, will continue to involve a combination of organic and growth-by-acquisition or strategic investment initiatives.

-The Group's strategic investment plan in the year ahead will continue to focus primarily on these growth businesses in the SEA and SA regions and will complement the organic and growth-by-acquisition strategy already in place for our existing businesses.
+The Group's strategic investment plan in the year ahead will continue to focus primarily on these growth businesses in the SEA and SA regions and will complement the organic and growth-by-acquisition strategy already in place for our Unifiedcomms and GlobeOSS businesses.

 To you, our shareholder, I thank you for your belief and patience in our management, our people and our business.
-I will continue to work hard with our management team in delivering the returns that you deserve from the investment you have made in our Group.
+We will continue to work hard to deliver the returns that you deserve from the investment you have made in our Group.